AGRI-HR — reviews, conditions, salary 2026

 | Citizens of Kyrgyzstan | Yes | Main recruitment country |

-| Citizens of Uzbekistan | Check | Not confirmed |
+| Citizens of Uzbekistan | No | The UZ/TJ pages have been hidden from the operator's website |

-| Citizens of Tajikistan | Check | Not confirmed |
+| Citizens of Tajikistan | No | The UZ/TJ pages have been hidden from the operator's website |

 | No farm experience | Yes | Training on site |